kelseymh/G4CMP/README.md

 * The `phonon` example shows phonon transport and scattering, including downconversion and mode mixing, in a cylindrical crystal.

+* The `caustics` example is similar to `phonon`, but includes an output data file and ROOT macro for generating pictures of phonon caustics for the chosen material.

 * The `charge` example shows electron and hole transport with NTL ("Luke") emission of phonons and intervalley scattering.